FJSte/UseCase.ShieldChecker/docs/Deployment.md

 ![First Run Wizard - Permission Setup](img/ShieldChecker-First-run-Wizard-04.png)

 **Automatic Permission Verification:** This step validates that all required Azure permissions were granted correctly during deployment.

-**If permissions are missing:**
-- Review the error details provided
-- Run the permission grant script: `./Invoke-GrantPermissions.ps1`
-- Re-run the permission check in the wizard
+If missing then a script is provided for fixing the problem.

 **Common Permission Requirements:**
 - Microsoft Graph API permissions for Entra ID integration